eiffel777/Community-Submitted-News/readme.txt

 Community Submitted News has the following features

 * Moderation Panel - Submissions are not displayed until you allow them
-* Email notification to submitters of approval or denial of submission
+* Add submission form to single page or post
 * Capthca Image
 * Seperate category for all submissions
 * Edit submissions before and after approval

-Leave comments/suggestion for this plugin [here](http://studioslice.com/2009/08/01/announcing-community-submitted-news/).
+Leave comments/suggestion for this plugin [here](http://studioslice.com/2010/04/18/community-submitted-news-ver-11-is-out/).
 I would love to hear from you.

 == Installation ==